LunaSare/datelife_examples/docs/Spheniscidae_report.md

 # Taxon Spheniscidae

 ## 1. Query source chronograms
-There are 25 species in the Open Tree of Life Taxonomy for the taxon Spheniscidae.
+There are 25 subspecies in the Open Tree of Life Taxonomy for the taxon Spheniscidae.
 Information on time of divergence is available for
 19
 of these species across 13 published and peer-reviewed chronograms.